Frequently Asked Questions

 What do you get?
 We hope that you learn about plagiarism and avoid it in your writing and speaking.

-Most adults do pass a Certification Test--over half a million worldwide from 2016 through 2019.
+Most adults do pass a Certification Test--over 1,202,000 worldwide from 2016 through February 25, 2023.
 They have learned to notice what is missing but should be present in order to avoid plagiarism.

 Certification question types that are answered incorrectly are listed below from highest to lowest frequency--according to the pattern the question represents: